 Training, qualifications & experience

 My initial training was at the London Centre for Psychotherapy, where I completed a two-year foundation course in Psychoanalytic Psychotherapy.
-I followed that with a three-year training at The Minster Centre, London, and was awarded a Diploma in Integrative Counselling.
-I also have a BA (Hons) in Communication Studies and a M.Phil in Cultural Studies.
+I followed that by training for four years at The Minster Centre, London, and was awarded an Advanced Diploma in Integrative Counselling.
+I also have a BA (Hons) in Communication Studies and an M.Phil in Cultural Studies.

 I have had specialist training in working with people affected by domestic and sexual violence, and have worked intensively in this field.
 I have attended short courses covering a range of areas including bereavement, eating disorders and working with trauma.
 I continue to attend courses, workshops and seminars as part of my ongoing professional development.